TaneriMan/SwiftNotes/README.md

 2) What you think wows them
 We should maintain a balance between them.

+UI
 The color is important for your app.
 Look at color emotions.
-Look at Adobe color wheel.
-Colors are important for app.
+Look at Adobe color wheel, Digital Telephaty and Color Lovers.
+Moreover, there is an article about colors http://v.ht/lad-color Colors are important for app.
+First screen gives info about the app

 Stages of UI and UX Design
 -Think users and what do I want to show them and think experiences of design.